 - Providing medically unnecessary services or services that do not meet professionally recognized standards

 - Billing Medicare based on a higher fee schedule than for non-Medicare patients

 - Submitting bills to Medicare that are the responsibility of other insurers under the Medicare secondary payer (MSP) regulation

-We require our vendors, contractors and agents to review the attached copy of our corporate policy that addresses our role in preventing and detecting healthcare fraud, waste and abuse.
-This policy outlines the False Claims Laws.
-It also describes how the government protects individuals who report fraud and abuse.
-These protections are called the Whistleblower Protections.
-Our vendors, contractors and agents also must provide this information to all of their employees and agents who have contact with our facility related to the delivery or monitoring of Medicaid healthcare items and services, billing or coding functions.
+We require our vendors, contractors and agents to review the Billing Compliance policy that address their role in preventing, detecting and reporting healthcare fraud, waste and abuse.
+Attached to the policy are documents that outline the False Claims Laws as well as the Whistleblower Protections for individuals who report fraud and abuse to the government after exhausting internal reporting requirements.
+Our vendors, contractors and agents must provide this information to all of their employees and agents who have contact with our facility related to the delivery or monitoring of healthcare items and services.
 It is the responsibility of all individuals who work with or provide services to or on behalf of Froedtert to comply with all federal and state laws and applicable Froedtert Hospital policies and procedures.

 Protecting our confidential business information and our patients’ private health information is of the utmost importance.
 It is the responsibility of all individuals who work with or provide services to or on behalf of Froedtert Health to comply with all federal and state laws and applicable Froedtert Health policies and procedures regarding proper use, disclosure and protection of confidential information.

 Learn More About HIPAA Compliance (includes link to Business Associate Agreement).